-Table 2 shows a summary of the findings for files.
+Table 3 shows a summary of the findings for files.
 "SCC dup files" is the number of files, out of the distinct token-hash files, that SourcererCC has identified as clones; similarly, "SCC unique files" is the number of files for which no clones were detected.
-Figure 6 (top row) charts the numbers in Table 2.
+Figure 5 (top row) charts the numbers in Table 3.
 The duplicated files (dark grey) are the files that are duplicate of at least one of the distinct token-hash files (light grey); further, the distinct token-hash files are split between those for which SourcererCC found at least one similar file (cloned files, grey) and those for which SourcererCC did not find any similar file (unique files, in white).

 These numbers show a considerable amount of code duplication, both exact copies of the files (file hashes), exact copies of the files' tokens (token hashes), and near-duplicates of files (SourcererCC).
-The amount of duplication varies with the language: the JavaScript ecosystem contains the largest amount of duplication, with 94% of files being file-hash clones of the other 6%; the Java ecosystem contains the smallest amount, but even for Java, 40% of the files are duplicates;
+The amount of duplication varies with the language: the JavaScript ecosystem contains the largest amount of duplication, with 94% of files being file-hash clones of the other 6%; the Java ecosystem contains the smallest amount, but even for Java, 40% of the files are duplicates; the C++ and Python ecosystems have 73% and 71% copies, respectively.
+As for near-duplicates, Java contains the largest percentage: 46% of the files are near-duplicate clones.
+The ratio of near-miss clones is 43% for Java, 39% for JavaScript, and 32% for Python.

-Fig. 5.
+Fig. 4.
 SLOC per file.